BSBI Trustees

 This page lists all BSBI's trustees and offers brief biographies.
 For information about staff and Hon.
 Officers, please visit our Who's Who page.
 To find out more about the composition of BSBI committees, please visit our Governance page.

-If you are interested in applying to become a BSBI trustee, please read our guidance note on ' How To Become a Trustee' and then download and fill in the Trustee Declaration form and email it to BSBI Hon.
+If you are interested in applying to become a BSBI trustee, please read our guidance note on ' How To Become a Trustee' and contact the BSBI Hon.
 Gen. Secretary

 The BSBI President is not a trustee but attends Board of Trustees meetings as an ex officio member.